disbergconsultancy/NO-MAS/README.md

 ## Privacy

-CalSync:
+No Mas!:
 - ✅ Runs entirely locally on your Mac
 - ✅ Does not send any data to external servers
 - ✅ Only creates "Busy" blocks (no event details copied)
 - ✅ Stores settings in local UserDefaults
-- ✅ Logs stored locally in ~/Library/Application Support/CalSync/
+- ✅ Logs stored locally in ~/Library/Application Support/NoMas/

 ## License